miso-lims/miso-lims/docs/user_manual/boxes.md

 {% include userman-heading.md section=page.section sub=sub title="Discarding a Single Item from a Box" %}

 A single item can be discarded from a box to indicate that the item no longer needs to be tracked.
-When an item is discarded, its volume will be set to "0", discarded will be set to True, and its location will be shown as "EMPTY".
+When an item is discarded, its volume will be set to "0", discarded will be set to true, and its location will be shown as "EMPTY".
 Discarded items can not be added to boxes.

-To discard a single item from a box, go to the Edit Box page by clicking on the box name in the Boxes list page.
-Select the target position in the Contents diagram.
+Go to the Edit Box page and select the target position in the Contents diagram.
 In the information section that appears adjacent to the diagram, click "Discard Item".
 In the dialog box that appears, click "Discard" to confirm that you wish to discard this item from the box.
 The page will refresh, and the target position will be empty in the Contents diagram.

 {% include userman-toplink.md %}